StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 > [!NOTE]
 > $\dfrac{g_L}{\lambda}$ is rounded up by actually calculating $\dfrac{g_L + \lambda - 1}{\lambda}$

-In all cases that execution used to refer to gas usage, we will from now on consider gas charged.
+In all previous instances where execution referenced gas used, from now on, we will reference gas charged.
 For example, the gas excess $x$ will be modified by $g_C$ rather than $g_U$.

 ### Queue size